venu0807/Machine_Learining-Deep_Learining/README.md

     * Interpreting the characteristics of each customer segment (e.g., "Premiums," "Impulsives," "Careful Spenders," "Frugal").
 * **Insights:** Five distinct customer segments were identified based on income and spending habits, providing valuable insights for tailored marketing and product recommendations.
 * **Next Steps (as per notebook):** Develop targeted marketing campaigns for each segment and further analyze demographic data (Gender, Age) within each cluster for more personalized strategies.

+### 4.social_media_behavior using K-Means ,PCA and silhouette_score

+* **File:** `4.social_media_behavior.ipynb`
+* **Description:** This project analyzes cricket player performance data from the Indian Premier League (IPL) across multiple seasons.
+The primary goal is to identify the most consistent players based on key batting and bowling statistics such as strike rate, average, and economy rate.
+* **Key Tasks Performed:**
+    * Data loading and initial exploration.
+    * Calculation of  metrics (e.g., Likes & Shares) for each post.
+    * Analysis of consistency by calculating the standard deviation of performance metrics .
+    * The PCA-transformed data, when visualized with the identified clusters, shows distinct          groupings in the reduced-dimensional space, confirming the separation of the identified         user engagement groups.
+    * Hierarchical clustering was applied to the scaled data, resulting in 3 distinct clusters.
+    * t-SNE dimensionality reduction was successfully applied, and the visualization showed the       distribution of data points in a 2D space,colored by the hierarchical cluster assignments.
+    * Identification and visualization of posts.
+* **Insights:** The identified clusters represent distinct social media user engagement patterns based on likes and shares, which could be used for targeted content strategies.
+* **Next Steps (as per notebook):** While the silhouette score identified 4 as the optimal number for KMeans, visualizing these 4 clusters using t-SNE or other dimensionality reduction techniques could provide further qualitative insight into their separation and structure.

 ---